 We work with production and PR specialists to deliver and promote events and designers and artists to visualise and create work.

-Check out new opportunities to work with us and follow us on social @decopublique for open calls.
+Check out new opportunities to work with us and follow us on socials @decopublique for open calls.

 JOIN US HERE TO FOLLOW OUR WORK AND FIND HOW TO GET INVOLVED